 1961 was one of the final years that US silver quarters were minted.
-These coins aren't rare, but they do have value as both numismatic coins and as silver bullion.
+The 1961 quarters have value as both numismatic coins and as silver bullion.
 Keep reading to learn more about these silver coins.

 Type: Washington Quarter